BlinkTagInc/gtfs-to-html/README.md

     "requestDropoffSymbol": "†"
 ```

-### noDropoffSymbol
+### requestDropoffText

-{String} The symbol used to indicate that no drop off is available at a stop.
-Defaults to `‡`.
-To avoid having this symbol used in timetables, set it to `null`.
+{String} The text used to describe that riders must request to be dropped off at a stop.
+Defaults to `Must request drop off`.

 ```
-    "noDropoffSymbol": "‡"
+    "requestDropoffText": "Must request drop off"
 ```

 ### requestPickupSymbol